Skip to content

 London · UK-wide · SE11 5RR Reg 1084718 Registered charity Official website Charity Commission register

-PRISONERS EDUCATION TRUST is a registered charity (no. 1084718) working in children & youth across the United Kingdom.
+Prisoners Education Trust is a registered charity (no. 1084718) working in education across the United Kingdom.
 Its latest Charity Commission filing directs 83% of spending to charitable activities, holding roughly 5 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈14% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-PRISONERS EDUCATION TRUST has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Prisoners Education Trust has a Clarity Score of 84 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1084718.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £1.3m, with 83% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2024: total income £2.3m, with 83% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 5 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .